AdedoyinAA/Capstone-Project/README.md

 ```
 ### User-Story-11
 ```
-I want to be able to access a Streamlit application which shows visualisationsand key insights about the cleaned and enriched NBA dataset.
+I want to be able to access a Streamlit application which shows visualisations and key insights about the cleaned and enriched NBA dataset.
 ```
 ---